Home / Guides / How to Break In Climbing Shoes

 Please note: This process doesn’t rely on your feet, so it may not be quite as tailored to your feet as the other methods.

-Breaking in vs. Stretching Shoes: A Subtle Difference
+Breaking In vs. Stretching

 synthetic climbing shoes